Sustainable Fish and Seafood

 We want to help restore and improve fish stocks in the oceans and create sustainable and secure supply of seafood not just for today but well into the future.
 We are also supporting our suppliers so that we continue to have a viable fishing industry.

-Our aim is to ensure that all our seafood comes from sustainable sources by 2015.
+Our aim is to ensure that all our seafood comes from sustainable sources.

-• Our ambition is to have all our wild-caught seafood range Marine Stewardship Council (MSC) certified by 2015.
+- Our ambition is to have all our wild-caught seafood range Marine Stewardship Council (MSC) certified in the long term.

 For farmed seafood, our aim is to have all the products certified to sustainable farming practices by credible third party certification schemes by 2015.